mahadreamz/mahadreamz/README.md

-- 👋 Hi, I’m Maharajan, working as a senior software engineer.
+- 👋 Hi, I’m Maharajan, working as a senior software engineer in the distributed backend systems.
-- 👀 I’m interested in Microservices architecture
+- 🌱 Focussing on scaling problems using the tools such as Microservices, Docker, K8s, vault, RabbitMQ, and so on.
-- 🌱 I’m currently learning technologies required to build microservices arch such as Docker, K8s, vault, RabbitMQ, and so on..
+- Seasonal ReactJS developer, interested in developing modern front end frameworks.

 <!---